-Since we at Profound Treatment understand this need for a more complex, holistic treatment plan, we offer dual diagnosis treatment programs.
-Dual diagnosis programs are constructed to specifically help individuals with a need for two, simultaneous treatments: one for drugs/alcohol and one for an underlying disorder.
+At Profound Treatment we understand the need for a more complex, holistic treatment plan, we offer dual diagnosis treatment programs.
+Dual diagnosis treatment programs are constructed to specifically help individuals with a need for two, simultaneous treatments: one for drugs/alcohol and one for an underlying disorder.
 To treat each issue separately is to put the patient at a much higher risk of relapse, since one issue could very well be fueling the other.

 Typically, the most common psychiatric disorders amongst substance abusers include: